 Maintenance Service Interval Maintenance Procedure Before each use or daily Check the engine-oil level and add oil as needed.
 Ensure that the engine shuts off within 3 seconds after releasing the blade-control bar.
 After each use Clean grass clippings and dirt from under the machine.
-Every 50 hours Service the air filter; service it more frequently in dusty operating conditions.
-Every 200 hours • Replace the air filter; replace it more frequently in dusty operation conditions.
-Before storage Charge the battery (if equipped) for 24 hours.
-Empty the fuel tank before repairs as directed and before yearly storage.
-Monthly Ionthly • Charge the battery (if equipped) for 24 hours.
-Replace the air filter; replace it more frequently in dusty operation conditions.
+Every 100 hours Replace the spark plug.
+Yearly Service the air filter; service it more frequently in dusty operating conditions.
 Change the engine oil (if desired).
-Replace the blade or have it sharpened (more frequently if the edge dulls quick Clean the engine by removing dirt and debris from its top and sides; clean it more frequently in dusty operating conditions.
+Replace the blade or have it sharpened (more frequently if the edge dulls quickly).
+Clean the engine by removing dirt and debris from its top and sides; clean it more frequently in dusty operating conditions.
+Yearly or before storage Empty the fuel tank before repairs as directed and before yearly storage.